 The Roland G-800 Arranger Workstation

-Here are the pages of Henk Schanssema about the Roland G-800.
+Here are my pages about the Roland G-800.

 History

 My first Roland keyboard was the E-70.
-A very nice keyboard, but the limited number of styles was a disadvantage.
-I had some style cards, but they were very expensive...
+A nice keyboard for the time (1992), but the limited number of styles was a disadvantage.
+I had some extra style cards, but they were very expensive...

 E-86

 The next keyboard was the Roland E-86, with many new features, like the disk drive and the user styles.
-Of course, many new samples were a very good addition, too.
+Of course, many new samples were a very welcome addition, too.

 The sound quality was significantly better than the E-70.
 I started to record songs on my DAT machine with it.